Before applying, read these important notices concerning research on human subjects and travel restrictions.

 The application includes two essays:

 Be as specific as possible about the focus of the proposed research and what you would hope to accomplish in 8-10 weeks of full-time research.
 Include at least one analytical question you will explore in your research.
 You must also explain how your proposed research contributes to your major field of study, and include a short, 1-page bibliography of texts that will be essential to the project.
-Length: 2-3 pages double-spaced + 1-page bibliography.
+Length: two to three pages double-spaced plus one-page bibliography.
 Examples:

 This Statement should detail the development of your interest in this research topic.
 Include information about courses you have taken, and/or academic work you have completed that has prepared you to undertake the proposed research.
 Be sure to highlight any training that you will apply in doing your research, e.g. interviewing skills, foreign language skills, etc. Length: 2-3 pages double-spaced.
 Examples: